andrew/ultimate-awesome/README.md

 - [awesome-geospatial-companies](https://github.com/chrieke/awesome-geospatial-companies) - :globe_with_meridians: List & Map of 700+ companies for geospatial jobs (GIS, Earth Observation, UAV, Satellite, Digital Farming, .).
 - [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
+- [awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents.
+- [awesome-computational-social-science](https://github.com/gesiscss/awesome-computational-social-science) - A list of awesome resources for Computational Social Science.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - 2024 up-to-date list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
 - [awesome-farcaster](https://github.com/a16z/awesome-farcaster) - A collection of awesome Farcaster links including clients, tools, and more.
 - [awesome-RecSys-papers](https://github.com/YuyangZhangFTD/awesome-RecSys-papers) - The awesome and classic papers in recommendation system!
 Good luck to every RecSys-learner!.
 - [awesome-buttplug](https://github.com/buttplugio/awesome-buttplug) - A list of awesome projects that use the Buttplug Sex Toy Control Library.
 - [awesome-influxdb](https://github.com/mark-rushakoff/awesome-influxdb) - A curated list of awesome projects, libraries, tools, etc. related to InfluxDB.
-- [awesome-computational-social-science](https://github.com/gesiscss/awesome-computational-social-science) - A list of awesome resources for Computational Social Science.
 - [defi-derivatives](https://github.com/0xperp/defi-derivatives) -  A hopefully comprehensive guide to the defi derivative landscape.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-phpstorm](https://github.com/WyriHaximus/awesome-phpstorm) - A curated list of amazingly awesome PHPStorm plugins, resources and other shiny things.